Aberration-optimized electro-optic time lens with a tunable aperture: Spectral bandwidth compression of Gaussian pulses

-where $\Delta f_\text{out}$ is the FWHM bandwidth of the output spectrum and $\delta f_\text{out}$ is the PEB of the output spectrum.
-The value of $\xi \approx 1.06$, is the ratio of PEB and FWHM of a Gaussian pulse.
-The value of $Q = 1$ indicates aberration-free compression, and $Q < 1$ indicates distortions in the output spectrum due to aberrations; see Fig.~\ref{fig:optimalAlpha}(e).
+where $\Delta f_\text{out}$ and $B_\text{out}$ are the FWHM bandwidth and PEB of the output spectrum, respectively. $\xi$ is a normalization constant, defined by the ratio of PEB to FWHM, for a Gaussian pulse $\xi \approx 1.06$. $Q = 1$ indicates aberration-free compression, and $Q < 1$ indicates distortions in the output spectrum caused by aberrations. \end{enumerate}

-The quality of compression along the two collimation conditions is shown in Fig.~\ref{fig:optimalAlpha}(f).
-The quality of compression decreases with increasing input bandwidth.
-For high input bandwidths, the compression quality for both approximations is almost the same, which means that our approximation provides almost double enhancement with a similar quality for the analyzed case of modulation amplitude $4\pi$, which is typically available from the standard waveguide EOPMs.
+Figure 5 compares these metrics for different dispersions as a function of input bandwidth.
+All measured metrics (markers) agree well with the simulations (solid lines), with deviations in the measurements primarily due to thermal fluctuations in the fiber length.
+The simulations used parameters estimated from the measured spectra through least-squares minimization.
+The estimated parameters include modulation amplitude, group delay dispersion (GDD), and phase offset, corresponding to the relative delay between the optical pulses and the time lens.
+These estimated values are displayed in Fig.~5(e--g).
+The simulations do not account for phase drifts caused by variations in the fiber length due to thermal fluctuations.
+The shaded regions around the estimated values represent the uncertainty range taken as the standard deviation in the estimated parameters, providing a measure of confidence in the simulations.

+In all cases, the relative enhancement asymptotically saturates with the increasing bandwidth of the input spectrum, whereas PEB begins to broaden after reaching a minimum, see Fig.~\ref{fig:results}(a-d).
+The broadening of PEB indicates the spectral redistribution into the undesired sidelobes due to aberrations in the time lens.
+Subsequently reducing the quality of compression see Fig.~\ref{fig:results}(d).
+The quality of compression is best for the smallest GDD, but the enhancement is also low.
+In contrast, at the intermediate value of $\alpha=0.57$, the enhancement is the highest, and the quality of compression is comparable to the standard approach.
+We see a $1.6$ times gain in relative enhancement and compression ratio in the FWHM with respect to the standard approach.

+In the next section, we describe the procedure to find the input bandwidth and the aperture parameter for any arbitrary value of modulation amplitude.